engtuncay/engtuncay.github.io/web-javascript/js-notes-4-OOP-tor.md

 ## JSON

 JSON stands for JavaScript Object Notation.
-The JSON syntax is derived from JavaScript object notation syntax, but the JSON format is text or string only.
-JSON is a light weight data format for storing and transporting.
+The JSON syntax is derived from `JavaScript object notation syntax`, but the JSON format is text or string only.
+JSON is a lightweight data format for storing and transporting.
 JSON is mostly used when data is sent from a server to a client.
 JSON is an easier-to-use alternative to XML.

-**Example:**
+🧲 Example :

 ```js
 {